Maker Toolkit World Maker Faire New York 2018

 During the Event

-Area Managers: Each zone of Maker Faire will have a designated Area Manager and Check In Station where you will check in on your arrival day.
-Your Area Manager will be available to answer any questions and assist you with your setup.
+Area Managers: Each area of Maker Faire will have a designated Area Manager and Check In Station where you will check in on your arrival day.
+Your Area Manager will be available to answer any questions and assist you with your set up.
 Your Check In Station will have their contact information in case a need arises.